-The announcement of the end of life of Atlassian Server has led customers to consider migrating to Cloud or Data Center.
-When migrating to Atlassian Cloud, once you have understood its requirements and migration phases, it's the moment to build the project planning: specific steps, estimated timelines, dependencies, and responsible parties for each task.
+The announcement of the end of support for the Atlassian Server deployment option has led customers to consider migrating to Cloud or Data Center.
+In the case of the migration to Atlassian Cloud, once we understood its requirements and migration phases, it's the moment to build the project planning: specific steps, estimated timelines, dependencies, and responsible parties for each task, and that's what we will go through on this blog post.

-Once considered aspects such as user management, the evaluation of functionalities of the Cloud plans, the comparison of current apps to their Cloud versions, the study of the complexity of your existing instance compared to what you need in the Cloud, and choosing which strategy will be adopted to migrate, it's time to develop the plan to migrate to Atlassian Cloud successfully.
+Once considered aspects such as user management, the evaluation of functionalities of the Cloud plans, the comparison of current apps to their Cloud versions, the study of the complexity of your existing instance compared to what you need in the Cloud, where are you going to host your data, which security protocols will you follow, and choosing which strategy will be adopted to migrate, it's time to develop the plan to migrate to Atlassian Cloud successfully.

 These wizards will help you move projects, content, users, and groups from Server or Data Center to Cloud without disrupting your team.
 These apps will even help you evaluate the Atlassian Marketplace apps you currently have on Server and the availability of their features parity in the cloud.

-In addition, there are free Cloud Migration Trials (formerly known as Cloud Trials): trials that enable the evaluation, the creation of proofs of concept, tests, and finally, to migrate.
-It's also quite helpful to calculate users and the duration of the remaining maintenance time left for the Server or Data Center subscription (up to 12 months), this way, you won't pay twice for the licenses during the migration process.
+In addition, there are free Cloud Migration Trials (formerly known as Cloud Trials): these trials enable the evaluation, the creation of proofs of concept, tests, and, finally, to migrate.
+It's also quite helpful to calculate users and the duration of the remaining maintenance time left for the Server or Data Center subscription (up to 12 months).
+This way, you won't pay twice for the licenses during the migration process.

 Learn how to migrate to Atlassian Cloud with an expired Server license >>